neuronsimulator/nrn/modelspec/programmatic/network/parcon.rst

         a file scope LOCAL along with the possibility of passing values back to hoc in response to calling a PROCEDURE, use the THREADSAFE keyword in the NEURON block to automatically treat those GLOBAL variables as thread specific variables.
-Hoc assigns and evaluates only the thread 0 version and if FUNCTIONs and PROCEDUREs are called from Hoc, the thread 0 version of these globals are used.
+NEURON assigns and evaluates only the thread 0 version and if FUNCTIONs and PROCEDUREs are called from Python, the thread 0 version of these globals are used.

 ----